Olivia Lee, President

-Olivia was raised in Yellowknife from the time she was 1.
+Olivia was raised in Yellowknife from the time she was one year old.
 She left to get her Environmental/Civil Engineering Degree at the University of Waterloo and then returned to work and live in Yellowknife.

 Arlen grew up on a cattle ranch in Manitoba, got his Civil/Environmental Engineering degree in Saskatchewan and has been living and working in Yellowknife since 2009.

 In his position with Stantec he has travelled to many northern communities, working on a variety of municipal projects.
-He was elected to the NTWWA board in November, 2013 and enjoys this role as it allows him to contribute to the North’s community development and operation.
-He is now serving NTWWA as Past President.
+He was elected to the NTWWA board in November, 2013 and followed that with a term as Vice-President and then President.
+He enjoys serving on the board because it allows him to contribute to the North’s community development and operation.
+He is now serving NTWWA as Past President and Western Canada Water Director.

 Cynthia is from Quebec and holds both a Bachelors in Chemical Engineering (McGill University, Montreal) and a Masters in Business Administration from Rotman School of Management (University of Toronto).

-Through her professional work experience with the NWB and GE, she has traveled to many northern communities, working on a variety of municipal and mining projects.
+Through her professional work experience with the Nunavut Water Board, GE and now with the Kitikmeot Chamber of Commerce, she has traveled to many northern communities, working on a variety of municipal, mining and other projects.
 Cynthia was elected to the NTWWA board in November, 2016 and enjoys this role as it allows her to contribute to the positive development of Canada’s great North.

 Bill is the Senior Manager, Municipal Planning, for the Government of Nunavut’s Community and Government Services.